annh3/ai_planning_searching/ai_planning_searching/training_writeup.md

 I used basically the default settings which I copied from a Hugging Face tutorial on how to use the Hugging Face Trainer module.
 I guess the hyper-parameter I was mostly interested in this time around was the learning rate.
 I'm not sure why, I guess it's because I'm starting to get more interested in the dynamics of deep learning optimization.

-The default learning rate scheduler in the Hugging Face Trainer module is
+The default learning rate scheduler in the Hugging Face Trainer module changes at a linear rate.
+You can observe the effect of this on the evaluation loss, which shows an accelerating decay.